Nellie Bowles: Career

 In January 2021, Bowles and Bari Weiss launched the online newsletter Common Sense.
 The publication was renamed The Free Press in 2022.
 The Free Press is now the top-earning Substack publication, with more than 1,740,000 subscribers.
 Bowles is the company's head of strategy and writes a weekly column called TGIF, a satirical roundup of current news.
 Her New York Times story "The Sperm Kings Have a Problem: Too Much Demand" was turned into a feature-length documentary, produced by the Times and FX and released in 2024.
 It served as the inspiration for Lance Oppenheim’s Spermworld.

-Her first book, Morning After the Revolution, was released in 2024 by Thesis, a new imprint of Penguin Random House.
+Her first book, Morning After the Revolution, was released in 2024 by Thesis, an imprint of Penguin Random House.
 In the book, Bowles alleges that many U.S. institutions, including the governments of large cities and legacy media outlets, have been captured by far-left political actors.
-In The Washington Post, Becca Rothfeld wrote, "The book's ambient contempt for progressives is legible; its actual thesis much less so".
-Commenting on the book's factual inaccuracies in The Guardian, Charles Kaiser wrote, "Fortunately for her—but unfortunately for us—her publisher, a new Penguin Random House imprint, Thesis, does not appear to impose any outdated fact-checking requirements.
+In The Washington Post, Becca Rothfeld wrote, "The book's ambient contempt for progressives is legible; its actual thesis much less so."
+In The Guardian, Charles Kaiser wrote of the book's factual inaccuracies, "Fortunately for her—but unfortunately for us—her publisher, a new Penguin Random House imprint, Thesis, does not appear to impose any outdated fact-checking requirements.
 The only visible standard here is, if it's shocking, we'll print it."
 Comparing Bowles unfavorably to Tom Wolfe in The New York Times Book Review, Laura Kipnis wrote, "where Wolfe was a precision-guided stiletto, Bowles is more of a dull blade, ridiculing her former colleagues by saddling them with laughably vacuous thoughts and dreams."
-Kipnis concludes her review, "the book's central fallacy is that idiocy on the left requires moving to the right.
+Kipnis concludes: "the book's central fallacy is that idiocy on the left requires moving to the right.
 It doesn't.
 It's eminently possible for people with brains to make distinctions and stick to their principles, if they have any.
 And, by the way, you're not going to find any fewer authoritarians and idiots by switching sides."

 Personal life

 Bowles is a descendant of Henry Miller, who was dubbed the "Cattle King of California" and was once one of the largest landowners in the U.S., and of Thomas Crowley, who founded the transportation and logistics company Crowley Maritime.

-Bowles graduated from the Cate School in 2006 and Columbia University in 2010.

-Bowles is married to political commentator Bari Weiss, a relationship she says led her to convert to Judaism.
+She graduated from the Cate School in 2006 and Columbia University in 2010.
+Bowles is married to political commentator and journalist Bari Weiss, a relationship she says led her to convert to Judaism.
 She also says the conversion was part of a personal drive to be more empathy-driven in her reporting.
 They have a daughter, born in 2022, and a son, born in 2024.
+In 2019 and 2025, Bowles said she met Jeffrey Epstein in 2018.